couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ```

 This is because the first match is identified as soon as the a key from a view
-row matches the supplied `startkey` value *from right to left*.
+row matches the supplied `startkey` value *from left to right*.
 The supplied
 single character matches the first character of the view output.

 When comparing larger strings and compound values the same matching algorithm is